TheRealHZL/TheRealHZL/README.md

 </div>

-**Experienced Developer** with a passion for creating immersive experiences and innovative solutions.
-Specializing in **JavaScript, Lua, HTML, Bash, and Python** with a focus on game development and automation.
+**Experienced Developer** with a passion for creating immersive experiences **and meaningful real-world projects**.
+Specializing in **JavaScript, Lua, Go, HTML, Bash, and Python** with a focus on **game development, automation & social impact tech**.

 ---

 ## 🚀 Current Focus

-- 🛠️ **[Netry Roleplay](https://github.com/Netry-Studio)** - Leading RP server project for the FiveM community
+- 🛠️ **[Netry Roleplay](https://github.com/Netry-Studio)** – Leading RP server project for the FiveM community
+- ❤️ **[RettConnect e.V.](https://github.com/RettConnect-e-V)** – A non-profit heart project focused on digital solutions for emergency & rescue services
-- 📚 Deepening my knowledge in **C++** and **Node.js** to enhance backend systems
+- 📚 Expanding my skills in **Go, C++ and Node.js** for scalable backend systems
-- 🎮 Building immersive worlds that enhance player experience
+- 🎮 Building immersive worlds & tools that actually help people

 ---